nonfx/codepipes-tutorials/apps/02-nodejs-ts/readme.md

 ## Container image

-Container image can be build for this app automatically using buildpack builders from paketo or heroku.
+Container image can be built for this app automatically using buildpack builders from paketo or heroku.
 Or the Dockerfile can also be used to build directly using docker.

 ```
 # using paketo